Doctors Note Logo

 Gastritis is common, treatable, and manageable—but it shouldn't be ignored.
 A burning stomach is your body's way of signaling irritation or inflammation.
 While mild cases may resolve with simple adjustments, ongoing or severe symptoms deserve medical evaluation.

-If you're experiencing concerning symptoms and want to assess whether they align with Gastritis, Ubie's free AI-powered symptom checker can provide you with personalized insights based on your specific situation in just 3 minutes.
+If you're experiencing concerning symptoms and want to better understand what might be happening, try Ubie's free AI-powered symptom checker to receive personalized insights based on your specific situation in just 3 minutes.

 Most importantly, speak to a doctor if your symptoms: